maixnor/wu-quartz/content/Globalization - An Introduction.md

 - move to circular economies / local trade relations -> less emissions
 - democracy and market based economies not defined by international law -> every country can choose for themselves
-- #todo get the end of "in-China for China" from Slides
+- #wontfix get the end of "in-China for China" from Slides
 - stronger focus on "strategic autonomy" and "de-coupling/de-risking" and technological sovereignity
 	- chips being produced in EU
 	- server farms being built in EU